lifedebugging/Lanchain/MCP/steamable-http/readme.md

 **Centralized Tools for Teams** : When you going to work in big teams you don't everyone to install a database-cleaning tool locally via stdio.Instead your company may host one MCP server on an internal server.
 **Cross Plateform** : `stdio` requires the client to be on the same machine as the server, not so good where as `streamable-http` allows a mobile app that you can communicate via web.

+# TLDR ;
+ With streamable-http, your tools aren't trapped on your hard drive.

 # Code